Hidden Gem Education ✨📚💡

 Finds: Shark teeth, fossils

-Description: Famous for its abundance of shark teeth and other fossils, making it a popular spot for fossil hunters.
+Description: Famous for its abundance of shark teeth and other fossils, Venice Beach is a popular destination for fossil hunters.

 Location: Fort Drum